Listen to Haim's "off the cuff" new song 'Lost Track'

 “We were inspired by the idea of someone doing something so drastic to get out of a situation they felt uncomfortable in – just to feel something.
 We finally remembered that lyric and wrote and recorded the song and shot the whole thing in a few days!”

-Haim described the finished track as “very collaborative” and “off the cuff”, explaining that its creation “felt fun”.
+The sisters described the finished track and its accompanying visuals as “very collaborative” and “off the cuff”, explaining that the creative process “felt fun”.

 You can watch the official, Paul Thomas Anderson-directed video for ‘Lost Track’ above.

-Haim are due to embark on their COVID-delayed UK and Ireland headline tour – dubbed the ‘One More Haim’ tour – this summer, with concerts scheduled for Dublin, Leeds, Manchester, Nottingham, Cardiff and London.
+Haim are due to embark on their COVID-delayed UK and Ireland headline tour – dubbed the ‘One More Haim’ tour – this summer, with concerts scheduled for Dublin, Leeds, Glasgow, Manchester, London and other cities.